-Cutting the umbilical cord, a father’s sacred duty, has recently been supplanted by a more “natural” approach — leaving the cord uncut as the veiny placenta, still attached to the new baby, rides home from the hospital in a colorful carrying case.
+Cutting the umbilical cord, a father’s sacred duty (privilege? prerogative?), has recently been supplanted by a more “natural” approach — leaving the cord uncut and the veiny placenta attached to the new baby long after leaving the hospital.
 This latest trend, dubbed “Lotus Birth,” is new enough that there are no statistics on its apparently growing popularity.
-But we do know it’s been around a while and has caught on in very specific circles.
-And we also know that’s it’s a potentially dangerous practice.
+But we do know it’s been around for some time and has caught on in very specific circles.
+We also know that’s it’s a potentially dangerous practice.

 In 2013, vaccine denier and “free-range” parent Adele Allen described her experience with lotus birth as, “a lovely six-day period of bonding and closeness.”
 She went on to describing washing and wrapping the placenta, which was kept in a waterproof pouch.
-And perhaps it would be lovely (#LotusBirth on Instagram sure is compelling), if the placenta wasn’t literally a decaying organ crawling with disease.
+And perhaps it would be lovely if the placenta wasn’t literally a decaying organ crawling with disease.

-That is actually kind of true.
+To be fair, there is a partial trust in this line of thinking.
 Studies suggest delaying clamping by a couple of minutes can prove beneficial, and raise newborns’ iron and hemoglobin levels.
 For premature infants, that can be especially helpful.
-That’s why many physicians are now advocating for DCC (delayed cord clamping).
+That’s why many physicians are now advocating for delayed cord clamping.

-“The evidence of benefit from DCC is so compelling that the burden of proof must now lie with those who wish to continue the practice of immediate clamping, rather than with those who prefer—as nature intended—to wait,” pediatrician Mark Sloan writes in Science and Sensibility.
+“The evidence of benefit from [delayed cord clamping] is so compelling that the burden of proof must now lie with those who wish to continue the practice of immediate clamping,” pediatrician Mark Sloan writes in Science and Sensibility.

 But taking a beat before cutting the cord is not the same as waiting several days until the cord falls off by itself.
-The former constitutes sound medical advice.
+The former constitutes sound medical advice that is free from the risk of infection and further complications.
 The latter decidedly does not.